International Audio Arts Festival

 What else should I bring with me?

-The weather in Ireland in November can be quite chilly so make sure you bring layers!
+The weather in Ireland in Autumn can be quite chilly so make sure you bring layers!
 Remember, this is Ireland so it can rain, be sure to pack a raincoat, and an umbrella is a great idea too!

 We may hold events outdoors if weather permits so your woolly hat, thick socks, and colourful scarf won't go astray.